apalache-mc/apalache/docs/src/adr/017adr-temporal.md

 The work plan is tracked in the [issue on temporal properties][].

-We propose to split this work into two big chunks of work:
+We propose to split this work into two big subtasks:

- 1. *Temporal operators*:
+ - *Task 1.
+Temporal operators*:
     Support for `<>P`, `[]P`, `<A>_e`, and `[A]_e` via preprocessing.

- 1. *Fairness*:
+ - *Task 2.
+Fairness*:
     Support for `ENABLED A`, `WF_e(A)`, and `SF_e(A)` via preprocessing.

+The task on *Temporal operators* is well-understood and poses no technical risk.
+By having solved Task 1, we can give users a relatively complete toolset for safety and liveness checking.
+Indeed, even fairness properties can be expressed via `<>` and `[]`.

+To support temporal reasoning as it was designed by Leslie Lamport, we have to solve Task 2.
+Most likely, we will have to introduce additional assumptions about specifications to solve this task.

 ### 1. Temporal operators

-This chunk of work boils down to the implementation of the encoding explained in [Biere et al. 2006][].
+This task boils down to the implementation of the encoding explained in [Biere et al. 2006][].
 Explain the lassos.

 There are two ways to encode the constraints in that encoding: